Medical Alert Systems: What Works, What Doesn’t, and Who Needs One?

 Monitored vs. Unmonitored

-A monitored system is connected to a center staffed with trained professionals who oversee the emergency calls and assess the situation quickly, connecting to 911 or a list of emergency contacts.
+A monitored medical alert system is connected to a center staffed with trained professionals who oversee the emergency calls and assess the situation quickly, connecting to 911 or a list of emergency contacts.
 Monitored systems include additional monthly charges, but they also offer benefits and services that unmonitored systems don’t.
 Staff members at monitoring centers go through rigorous training so they understand how to best respond to an emergency.

 In-Home vs. Mobile

-In-home equipment has a base unit in your or your family member’s home.
-The unit connects to sensors mounted to the wall or a wearable device.
+In-home equipment includes a base unit in your home that connects to sensors mounted to the wall or a wearable device.
 With in-home systems, a cellular or landline connection is required to communicate with the monitoring center.

 If you choose a mobile system, a base unit usually isn’t installed; instead, this system relies exclusively on a cellular connection.

-Note that with a cellular connection, the older adult will be using the cellular connection of the medical alert company.
-They need to live in an area where the cellular provider has a strong signal, so check with the alert monitoring company to find out which cellular provider they use and seek out a system with a provider that has a strong signal in your area.
+Note that with a cellular connection, you will be using the cellular connection of the medical alert company.
+Check with the alert monitoring company to find out which cellular provider they use, and choose a system with a provider that has a strong signal in your area.
+If you live in a place where cellular signal is unreliable, then a mobile system may not be your best option.

-Fall Detection Features
+Fall Detection Technology

 GPS Tracking

 Medical alert systems with GPS functionality are helpful for everyone, but especially for older adults who are active or who have conditions such as Alzheimer’s or another type of dementia and are at risk of wandering.
+With built-in location tracking, your exact location can be pinpointed so emergency responders can locate you when necessary.
+Some systems even allow authorized people to view your location updates through an app.
+You’ll have peace of mind and a stronger sense of connection no matter how far away your family members are.

 Smartwatch-Style Options

-AI-Supported Medical Alert System Options
+AI-Supported Options

 Who can benefit from a medical alert system?